smithy-lang/smithy/docs/source/spec/core.rst

 that targets the same shape as the "forecastId" identifier of the resource.

-Implicit identifier bindings for collection operations are created in a similar way to an instance operation, but a collection operation is marked with the ``collection`` trait and MUST NOT contain identifier bindings for *all* child identifiers of the resource.
+Implicit identifier bindings for collection operations are created in a similar way to an instance operation, but MUST NOT contain identifier bindings for *all* child identifiers of the resource.

 Given the following model,